Illinois: State of Illinois prior to the Civil War

 The winter of 1830–1831 is called the "Winter of the Deep Snow"; a sudden, deep snowfall blanketed the state, making travel impossible for the rest of the winter, and many travelers perished.
 Several severe winters followed, including the "Winter of the Sudden Freeze".
 On December 20, 1836, a fast-moving cold front passed through, freezing puddles in minutes and killing many travelers who could not reach shelter.
 The adverse weather resulted in crop failures in the northern part of the state.
 The southern part of the state shipped food north, and this may have contributed to its name, "Little Egypt", after the Biblical story of Joseph in Egypt supplying grain to his brothers.

-In 1832, the Black Hawk War was fought in Illinois and present-day Wisconsin between the United States and a coalition of the Sauk, Fox (Meskwaki), and Kickapoo Indian tribes, who had been forced to leave their homes and relocate to Iowa in 1831.
+In 1832, the Black Hawk War was fought in Illinois and present-day Wisconsin between the United States and a coalition of the Sauk, Meskwaki, and Kickapoo peoples, who had been forced to leave their homes and relocate to Iowa in 1831.
 The tribes had lost their territory east of the Mississippi river in Illinois under a disputed treaty in 1804.
-The Indians, under Sauk Chief Black Hawk, attempted to return to Illinois in April 1832 to reclaim this land.
+The natives, under Sauk chief Black Hawk, attempted to return to Illinois in April 1832 to reclaim this land.
 They were attacked and defeated by the U.S. Militia and rival tribes allied with the US forces, including the Potawatomi, Dakota, Menominee, and Ho-Chunk.
 The survivors of Black Hawk's band were forced back to Iowa.
-This represented the end of Indian resistance to white settlement in the Chicago and Northern Illinois regions.
-By 1832, when the last Indian lands in Illinois were ceded to the United States, the indigenous population of the state had been reduced by infectious diseases, warfare, and forced westward removal to only one village with fewer than 300 inhabitants.
+This represented the end of native resistance to white settlement in the Chicago and Northern Illinois regions.
+By 1832, when the last native lands in Illinois were ceded to the United States, the indigenous population of the state had been reduced by infectious diseases, warfare, and forced westward removal to only one village with fewer than 300 inhabitants.

 By 1839, the Latter Day Saints had founded a utopian city called Nauvoo, formerly called Commerce.
 Located in Hancock County along the Mississippi River, Nauvoo flourished and, by 1844, briefly surpassed Chicago for the position of the state's largest city.
 But in that same year, the Latter Day Saint movement founder, Joseph Smith, was killed in the Carthage Jail, about 30 miles away from Nauvoo.
 Following a succession crisis, Brigham Young led most Latter Day Saints out of Illinois in a mass exodus to present-day Utah; after close to six years of rapid development, Nauvoo quickly declined afterward.

 After it was established in 1833, Chicago gained prominence as a Great Lakes port, and then as an Illinois and Michigan Canal port after 1848, and as a rail hub soon afterward.
 By 1857, Chicago was Illinois's largest city.
 With the tremendous growth of mines and factories in the state in the 19th century, Illinois was the ground for the formation of labor unions in the United States.